siddhant-uniyal/tusta-backend-queue-task/README.md

 # Logging

-Worker outputs logs to the console
+The worker terminal outputs logs to the console